 2. Valley

 The low area or depression between the mountains is termed as a valley.
 Valleys often consist of a river that flows through them.
-Based on their shapes, they are either U-shaped or V-shaped, but what’s important to know is that all U-shaped valleys develop from the V-shaped ones.
+Their shapes classify them as either U-shaped or V-shaped, but importantly, all U-shaped valleys develop from V-shaped ones.
 Some famous valleys located in India are Zanskar Valley, Tirthan Valley, Dzükou Valley, Araku Valley, Kullu Valley, and Valley of flowers.

 Also Read: Best Himalayan Treks in India for Beginners